- Home

-Research conducted by Canada Life earlier this year among 644 adults over the age of 60 in the UK showed over a tenth of them currently caring for a family member.
-Those in this group say they expected the cost of care to be about £1,100 a month on average.
+Research conducted by Canada Life earlier this year among 644 adults over the age of 60 in the UK showed more than one in ten of them are caring for a family member.
+Those in this age group say they expected the cost of care to be about £1,100 a month on average.

-In reality, the number runs closer to £1,600 a month on average.
-The research seems to highlight a lack of understanding around the huge cost of care, which could lead to people in this age group having to make tough financial decisions to help parents make up any shortfall they weren’t prepared for.
+In reality, the number runs closer to £1,600 a month on average, although costs can be considerably higher than this, depending on the individual’s needs.
+The research highlights a lack of understanding around the huge cost of care, which could lead to people in this age group having to make tough financial decisions to help parents make up any shortfall they weren’t prepared for.

 “We need to do more to highlight the options available for later life care and have these conversations early on.
-Speaking with a financial adviser or family member is a good place to start.
-Whether people want to receive care at home, make home alterations to make their property more suitable, or move into a care home, advisers are on hand to help people think about their retirement needs and options available to them.”
+Speaking with a financial advisor or family member is a good place to start.”

 Separate research carried out at the end of last year by interactive investor found that the cost of care ranked as the most troubling financial worry to 12% of retired respondents, above the rising cost of living, tax and not being able to help out younger family members with large expenses.